Skip to Main Content

 • Thread Leader

 Beverley J. Sheares, MD, MS (she, her, hers) is the inaugural Leader of the Health Equity Thread.
 She is an Associate Professor of Pediatrics in the Respiratory, Allergy/Immunology, and Sleep Medicine Section at the Yale School of Medicine.
 Dr. Sheares earned her undergraduate and medical degrees at the University of North Carolina at Chapel Hill.
-She completed her residency in Pediatrics at the Children’s Hospital of New York –Presbyterian (Columbia College of Physicians & Surgeons) where she served as Chief Resident in Pediatrics.
+She completed her residency in Pediatrics at the Children?s Hospital of New York ?Presbyterian (Columbia College of Physicians & Surgeons) where she served as Chief Resident in Pediatrics.
 Following residency training, Dr Sheares worked for 3 years as a pediatric emergency medicine physician at Harlem Hospital Center in New York City.
 It was during this time that her interests in health inequities in respiratory outcomes for children was sparked.
 She returned to Columbia to complete a post-doctoral fellowship in pediatric pulmonary medicine focusing on physician-patient communication and asthma education as a way to help close the disparities gap.
 Following fellowship training, she joined the faculty at Columbia.
-Dr. Sheares earned a Masters degree in biostatistics in patient-oriented research at Columbia’s Mailman School of Public Health.
+Dr. Sheares earned a Masters degree in biostatistics in patient-oriented research at Columbia?s Mailman School of Public Health.
 She was the principal investigator on NIH-funded studies focused on improving asthma outcomes for patients with limited health literacy, understanding the impact of receiving subspecialty care for asthma in marginalized patients, and developing behavioral and education sleep interventions for early school-aged minoritized children.
 She chaired the Workforce Diversity Governance Committee for the Department of Pediatrics.
 After a long career at Columbia, Dr. Sheares joined the faculty at Yale in 2018.
 Her clinical, teaching, and research experiences all coalesce around reducing health disparities and promoting equity.
 Dr. Sheares has taught pre-clerkship and clerkship courses and integrated issues of equity in her teaching.
 Her clinical work has focused on providing pulmonary care for children in marginalized and economically disadvantaged communities.
 Her research interest is in improving health outcomes for children with asthma and behavioral sleep problems and in closing the health outcomes disparities gap in children with respiratory problems.
 She develops and tests educational and behavioral interventions for physicians and families.
 Dr. Sheares is a nationally recognized expert in health equity.
-She serves in several leadership roles including Co-Chair of the Diversity, Equity, and Inclusion working group for the Pediatric Assembly of the American Thoracic Society.
-In her capacity as Health Equity Thread Leader, Dr. Sheares develops health equity content for the medical school curriculum, partners with faculty and students to enhance health equity related content in existing courses, and creates opportunities for faculty and student development in health equity.
-In addition to clinical care and research, Dr. Sheares serves as the Director for the Pediatric Pulmonary Fellowship program, career and research mentor for medical students, residents, and junior faculty members.
+She has served in several leadership roles including Co-Chair of the working group examining issues related to the pediatric pulmonary workforce for the Pediatric Assembly of the American Thoracic Society.
+In her capacity as Health Equity Thread Leader, Dr. Sheares develops health equity content for the medical school curriculum, partners with faculty and students to enhance health equity related content in existing courses, and creates opportunities for faculty and student education in health equity.
+In addition to clinical care and research, Dr. Sheares has served as the Director for the Pediatric Pulmonary Fellowship program, and continues to mentor medical students, residents, fellows, and junior faculty members.
 She is the recipient of numerous teaching and mentorship awards.

 Nov 202413Wednesday